anordhoff/dotfiles/linux/readme.md

 ## runelite

-This command fixes the RuneLite resolution issue when an external display is scaled to 125%
+This command fixes the RuneLite resolution issue when an external display is scaled to 125%.
+It also forces RuneLite to use the GPU.
 ```
 sudo flatpak override --env=GDK_SCALE=2 --env=__NV_PRIME_RENDER_OFFLOAD=1 --env=__GLX_VENDOR_LIBRARY_NAME=nvidia net.runelite.RuneLite
 ```